kingddd04/GeoSimulator/README.md

 <img src="src/sprites/GeoSimulatorIcon.png" alt="GeoSimulator Icon" align="right" width="120"/>

 **GeoSimulator** is a Java desktop application for procedurally generating and simulating 2D planetary surfaces.
 With a focus on performance and scalability, GeoSimulator can effortlessly generate planets up to the size of Earth (40,000 km circumference) with no disk or memory storage for the world data — every chunk is generated on the fly!
+The project is inspired to Simplerockets an old game by Jundroo, released around 2010 where you could build and launch rockets in a realistically sized solar system, i loved it. https://store.steampowered.com/app/343090/SimpleRockets/

 ---